Debrecen: Transport

-Sports
+Sport

 The city's most famous association football club is Debreceni VSC which won the Nemzeti Bajnokság I seven times, the last one in 2014.
 Debreceni VSC also known at international level since they reached the 2009-10 UEFA Champions League group stage and the 2010-11 UEFA Europa League group stage.
 The club's newly built stadium was opened in 2014, where the club could celebrate their seventh title by winning the 2014-15 Nemzeti Bajnokság I. The stadium is also the occasional home of the Hungary national football team.
 The team hosted Denmark in 2014 and Lithuania in 2015.

 The city had other association football clubs competing in the Nemzeti Bajnokság I. One of them was Bocskai FC who could also won the Magyar Kupa once in 1930.
 The other club from the city was Dózsa MaDISz TE who competed in the 1945-46 Nemzeti Bajnokság I.

 The city has hosted several international sporting events in recent years, such as the second World Youth Championships in Athletics in July 2001 and the first IAAF World Road Running Championships in October 2006.
 The 2007 European SC Swimming Championships and World Artistic Gymnastics Championships of 2002 also took place in Debrecen.
 Most recently, the city hosted the 19th FAI World Hot Air Balloon Championship in October 2010.
 In 2012, Debrecen hosted the 31st LEN European Swimming Championships.

 The Debrecen Speedway team race at the Perényi Pál Salakmotor Stadion in the south of the city.
 The stadium also regularly hosts international events including qualifying rounds of the Speedway World Cup and the Speedway European Championship.